Developmental biology and genetics of craniofacial tissues

 Another controversial subject is whether implant placement is more efficient and produces better treatment outcomes than conventional root canal treatment.
 A large ongoing clinical study is evaluating the amount of time it takes patients to recover full chewing function after receiving an implant versus regular endodontic treatment of single teeth.
 Patient satisfaction is also being gauged.

 Mini-implants (or miniscrews) are increasingly being used as orthodontic anchoring devices rather than teeth.
 Current orthopedic appliances require patient compliance, making treatment outcomes unpredictable.
 The use of miniscrews as orthodontic anchoring devices is now being tested in both clinical and animal studies focusing on whether miniscrews provide more stable anchorage, more consistent forces, and therefore, better treatment outcomes and shorter treatment times than conventional orthopedic devices.

 Bone augmentation options in the craniofacial region

 The repair of craniofacial defects often requires more bone than is available from the patients themselves.
-BCD faculty are partnering with medical centers and with industry to test new bone substitute materials and new carriers of growth factors known to stimulate new bone formation
+College faculty are partnering with medical centers and with industry to test new bone substitute materials and new carriers of growth factors known to stimulate new bone formation

 The repair of full-thickness bone defects in the mandible after resection of cancerous bone tissue is a lengthy procedure with a high risk of the loss of the full function of the jaw (such as the ability to place implants or dentures on the repaired bone).
-BCD faculty and students have invented, patented and tested a new new device capable of using the body's own bone repair mechanisms to fully heal these defects, which will allow full rehabilitation of the patient's normal chewing function.
+Dental school faculty and students have invented, patented and tested a new new device capable of using the body's own bone repair mechanisms to fully heal these defects, which will allow full rehabilitation of the patient's normal chewing function.
 Commercialization options are currently being explored.